mira-merkell/clap-clap/README.md

 Copy the file to where your DAW can find it and rename it to: `ping_pong.clap`.

+*Note.*
-*Note.* If you're having problems trying to compile the sources on Windows, remember to [install clang+llvm] first.
-If you're experiencing issues on macOS due to bindgen's failing to generate valid declarations for `clap-sys`, see the [workaround][GHA] I used for GHA, and the ready-made [macOS bindings][macos-bindings] there.
+If you're having problems trying to compile the sources on Windows, remember to [install clang+llvm] first.
+If you're experiencing issues on macOS due to bindgen's failing to generate valid declarations for `clap-sys`, see the [workaround][GHA-workaround] I used for GHA, and the ready-made [bindings][macos-bindings] for macOS/M1.

 [install clang+llvm]: https://github.com/llvm/llvm-project/releases

-[GHA]: ./.github/workflows/CI-darwin.yml
+[GHA-workaround]: ./.github/workflows/CI-darwin.yml

-[macos-bindings]: ./.github/assets/bindings_darwin_clap123.rs
+[macos-bindings]: ./.github/assets/bindings_darwin-M1_clap123.rs